ngarts/music-popularity-prediction/README.md

 pip install -r requirements.txt

-## 🔥 Usage
+## 🚀 How to Run the Pipelines

 ### 1️⃣ Train the model

-python scripts/pipeline_train.py
+python scripts/train_pl.py

 ### 2️⃣ Predict popularity for new songs

-python scripts/pipeline_predict.py
+python scripts/predict_pl.py

 ## 📈 Results & Visualizations